Accelerate Your Path to a Career in Nursing

 Information Sessions

-The application cycle for fall 2026 is expected to open on August 1, 2025.
-Learn more at a virtual Information Session!
+The application cycle for fall 2027 opens August 1, 2026.
+Join us at a virtual Information Session!

-To join an information session, reach out to the contacts listed below!
+To join an information session, reach out to the campus contact at the Second Degree Program location you are interested in.

 Admissions